tinyzimmer/android-farm-operator/doc/crds.md

 </tr>
 <tr class="even">
 <td><code>serviceAccount</code> <em>string</em></td>
 <td><p>A kubernetes service account to attach to OpenSTF deployments.
-This can be required if you are launching privileged pods that need to be validated against a PodSecurityPolicy.</p></td>
+This can be required if you are launching privileged pods that need to be validated against a PodSecurityPolicy, e.g. for host usb devices.</p></td>
 </tr>
 <tr class="odd">
 <td><code>namespace</code> <em>string</em></td>